Jabble/tamu-rdm-workshops/modules/legal-and-ethical.md

 - make clear to others how others can use your data and how to cite you

-## Claiming ownership and control
-Rights of control over data, or access to data, can be given without legally claiming ownership of the data.
-Although you may not be able to claim ownership over particular arrangements or types of data, you may still have some control.

-### Example
-A data set, produced under a federal grant, contained within an institutional data repository may be owned by that institution.
-The Principle Investigator of the project that generated that data, while not the owner, may have authority to restrict or release access to that data, or limit the use of the data by others.
-In this circumstance, the PI can claim **control** of the data without the ability to claim **ownership**.

-From: DataOne.
-"Legal and Policy Issues" [Slides](https://www.slideshare.net/DataONEorg/dataone-education-module-10-analysis-and-workflows)

-### Interested groups
-Different people or groups may claim ownership or control over research data.
-It may be:

-- You
-- Your advisor
-- Texas A&M University
-- A funder

-These claims may found in:

-- Funder agreements
-- Institutional Intellectual Property policy
-- A data use agreement
-- A license attached to the data

-### Texas A&M University
-3. Ownership
-"Unless precluded by a Texas A&M University contract agreeing to specific other terms, research data conducted on a Texas A&M University project belongs to Texas A&M University."

-Standard Administrative Procedure 15.99.03.M1.03 "The Responsible Stewardship of Research Data" [PDF](http://rules-saps.tamu.edu/PDFs/15.99.03.M1.03.pdf)

 ## Restricted data
 Some data may need to be kept secure due to agreements, rules, and regulations.
 These will dictate how you are able to interact with the data.